Homeschool Maths | Top UK Curriculum & Free Activities

 - Look for free trials, or sample printable worksheets that can give you an idea it will work for your child.

-- Also, look for curriculums that have a placement test, this not only allows you to identify areas requiring work, it can also provide insight into whether different programs are right for you.
+- Also, look for curricula that have a placement test; this not only allows you to identify areas requiring work, but it can also provide insight into whether different programs are right for you.

-If maths is an area you struggle with consider a maths curriculum that is either a live online class, video lessons or another type of online maths program.
+If maths is an area you struggle with, consider a maths curriculum that is either a live online class, video lessons, or another type of online maths program.
 This may also be true for the busy homeschool mom who needs some extra support.
 There are so many homeschool maths curriculum choices.
 However, it is important to know there is no such thing as the perfect or best maths curriculum!
-I think as home educators we can all be tempted to chop and change curriculums, in the hope that the next will be the right maths program.
+I think as home educators, we can all be tempted to chop and change curricula, in the hope that the next one will be the right maths program.

 Are Arise Live Classes A Good Fit For Your Teen?